simondlevy/Hackflight/gcs/README.md

 that is supposed to be done using C++ coding.

 To build Hackflight GCS for Windows, double-click on the <b>buildgcs.bat</b>
 file.
-This will create a new folder <b>HackflightGCS<b> that you can drag into your <b>Program Files</b> folder or other convenient location.
+This will create a new folder <b>HackflightGCS</b> folder containing an executable and support files.
+You can drag this new folder into your <b>Program Files</b> folder or other convenient location.